APO-Cefaclor Oral Suspension

 - bleeding problems.

-Some medicines may interact with cefaclor.
+Some medicines and cefaclor may interfere with each other.
 These include:

-- probenecid, a medicine used to treat gout or to prolong the action of certain antibiotics
+- probenecid, used to treat gout or to prolong the action of certain antibiotics

-- medicines used to prevent blood clots such as warfarin, and heparin
+- medicines used to prevent blood clots (e.g. warfarin, heparin)

 - aspirin and non-steroidal anti-inflammatory medicines, used for pain and inflammation

-- magnesium or aluminium containing antacids, medicines used to treat stomach upsets or stomach ulcers.
+- antacids containing magnesium or aluminium, used to treat stomach upsets or stomach ulcers.

 Other medicines not listed above may also interact with cefaclor.